ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 This generates the `java` models without creating test classes and puts them in a package `com.ordina.conference_app.model`.
 It suffixes them with `Dto` since that's what they are.
-These classes are uses to transfer data in and out of the application (`Dto` aka Data Transfer Object).
+These classes are used to transfer data in and out of the application (`Dto` aka Data Transfer Object).

 <div style="text-align: center;">
   <img src="/img/2019-09-12-API-first-development-with-OpenAPI-or-Swagger/generate-dtos-in-package-with-beanvalidation.png" width="100%" height="100%">